jstewmc/transient/README.md

 $foo1 = new Foo1();
 $foo2 = new Foo2();

-// this will NOT work, because the method and property names collide
+// this will NOT work, because the property names collide
-// this will throw an Exception\Redeclaration\Properties!
+// this will throw an Exception\Redeclaration\Property
 //
 $foo1->attach($foo2);
 ```